Adding IDNs to your .com, .net, .name and .cc domain name options lets you expand services and potentially increase revenues.

-To use IDNs, you must have an IDN-enabled browser such as Microsoft® Internet Explorer or Firefox.
-When a user enters an IDN using local language characters or follows a link, IDN-enabled applications encode the characters into an ACE string that the DNS understands.
+To use IDNs, you must have an IDN-enabled browser.
+When a user enters an IDN using local language characters or follows a link, IDN-enabled applications encode the characters into an ACE string that the domain name system (DNS) understands.
 The DNS processes the request and returns the information to the application.

-If you own a website or provide other Internet-based services and would like to use IDNs to help your customers, you may register an IDN in available characters through participating ICANN-accredited and Verisign-certified registrars.
+If you own a website or provide other internet-based services and would like to use IDNs to help your customers, you may register an IDN in available characters through participating ICANN-accredited and Verisign-authorized registrars.
 A registrant requests an IDN from a registrar that supports IDNs.
-The registrar converts the local-language characters into a sequence of supported characters using ASCII-compatible encoding (ACE).
-The registrar submits the ACE string to the Verisign® Shared Registration System (SRS), where it is verified and encoded.
-The IDN is added to the appropriate TLD zone files and propagated across the Internet.
+The registrar converts the local-language characters into a sequence of ASCII-compatible characters using the Punycode encoding.
+The registrar submits the Punycode string to the Verisign® Shared Registration System (SRS), where it is verified.
+The IDN is added to the appropriate TLD zone files and propagated across the internet.
 Find a Registrar

 In keeping with current domain name standards, multiple IDNs may share IP addresses.